Explore a new career with the BLM - where our people are our greatest natural resource.Learn more about this agency

 Directs the engine module to fire locations and positions engine in appropriate locations in consideration of safety of crew and equipment.
 Evaluates on-site conditions and makes tactical decisions maximizing available resources.
 Makes initial size up of fire situations, determines suppression method to use including hose lays, deployment of crew, point of initial attack, type of tools to use, and application of water, and hand line location and standards.
 Keeps dispatch and supervisor informed and requests additional assistance as necessary.
 Maintains records and prepares reports on crew hours and movement and history of action taken on fires.
 Determines probable causes of fire and preserves evidence of human-caused fires.
 Serves as initial attack Incident Commander on wildland fires, directing the fire line activities and tactics of firefighters, resources, equipment, and aircraft to make most efficient use of available resources.
 Responsibilities include operations, safety, cost containment, protection of fire origin, logistics, reports and administration.
 Deals with a variety of technical problems relating to fire weather, smoke management, fire behavior, and computer modeling.

-- Travel throughout the country during fire season is required.
+50% or less - Travel throughout the country during fire season is required.